mshojaei77/mshojaei77.github.io/roadmap.md

 # LLM development Roadmap

-This comprehensive learning roadmap is designed to provide practical, hands-on experience with LLM development and deployment.
-Each section combines theoretical concepts with practical implementations, real-world examples, and coding exercises to build expertise progressively.

-This roadmap is structured as a clear progression from foundational concepts to advanced applications.
-You'll master core principles, build and train models, specialize in advanced topics, and deploy production systems.
+A hands-on roadmap to master LLM development from neural networks to production deployment.
+Build, train, and deploy language models with practical implementations and real-world examples.

 <img width="1037" height="418" alt="image" src="https://github.com/user-attachments/assets/ceb1e3a3-06c7-46f1-87a3-304b8cab20a6" />